2018 United States gubernatorial elections: South Carolina

 Henry McMaster succeeded Nikki Haley in January 2017 after she was confirmed as the U.S. Ambassador to the United Nations.
-McMaster is seeking election to a full term in 2018.
+McMaster sought election to a full term in 2018.

 No candidate won a majority in the June 12 Republican primary.
 Hence, the top two finishers, McMaster and John Warren, competed in a runoff, which McMaster won.

 State Representative James E. Smith Jr. won the Democratic primary outright.

 McMaster won election to a full term.